JoseBlanca/franklin/doc/source/annotation.rst

 Microsatellite annotation
 -------------------------

-The SSRs can be annotated just by running the franklin analysis annotate_microsatellite.
+The SSRs can be annotated just by running the ngs_backbone analysis annotate_microsatellite.
 The result of this analysis will be shown in the gff file and in a csv microsatellite file.

 .. _ortholog-annotation: